Facebook shares surge as mobile ads click

 Wall Street has been counting on video ads to open up a potentially lucrative market as Facebook tries to sustain its rapid growth.
 This market is considered crucial for Facebook’s market valuation, and poses a potential long-term threat to traditional TV networks.

-Zuckerberg has enlisted Samsung Electronics Co Ltd (005930.KS), Qualcomm Inc (QCOM.O) and other technology companies to help him in a project aimed at making Internet access affordable for people not already online.
+Zuckerberg has enlisted Samsung Electronics Co Ltd, Qualcomm Inc and other technology companies to help him in a project aimed at making Internet access affordable for people not already online.

 One area of concern to Facebook has been that teenage users might be drifting to new messaging services, such as Snapchat and WhatsApp.